getsentry/sentry.engineering/data/blog/enabling-out-of-the-box-performance-insights-in-the-unity-sdk.md

 ![TraceView](/images/autoinstrumentation-in-unity-via-ilweaving/traceview.png)

-## Introducing the Unity SDK: A Multi-Platform Tool
+## Introducing Sentry SDK for Unity: A Multi-Platform Tool

 Unity games run on basically all platforms.
 To provide support for that, the Sentry SDK for Unity became an SDK of SDKs.
 It ships and integrates via P/Invoke (FFI) with whatever SDK is native for the targeted platform.
 Running on iOS?
-Not a problem, we’ll bring the Cocoa SDK to have you covered!
-Same for Android, WebGL, and all the desktops!
+Not a problem, we’ll bring the [Sentry SDK for Apple](https://github.com/getsentry/sentry-cocoa) to have you covered!
+Same for [Android](https://github.com/getsentry/sentry-java), WebGL, and all the desktops!

 ![What is the Unity SDK](/images/autoinstrumentation-in-unity-via-ilweaving/what-is-the-unity-sdk.png)

 After all, this is how we achieved the native crash capturing support.
 What those SDKs also have in common, other than powering the Unity SDK, they all provide some form of auto instrumentation.
 Unfortunately, this has limited use.
 A key factor in Unity’s success is its platform abstraction.
 Developers are free from worrying about platform specifics and that allows them to focus solely on Unity internals.
 To enable this, Unity games are typically embedded within a super thin launcher.
-As a result, concepts like navigation events and UI activities are generally unfamiliar to them.
+As a result, concepts like navigation events and UI activities from the underlying platform are generally unfamiliar to them.
 For instrumentation to be truly helpful and actionable, the SDK would need to operate directly within Unity.

 ## Understanding the Unity Lifecycle: Finding Key Points for Instrumentation